-In 2005, 3.8 percent of the total population would be considered “dependent” on social welfare programs given the definition stated above.
-This is approximately one quarter of the recipiency rate, which is defined as the percentage of individuals living in a family receiving at least some TANF, food stamps or SSI benefits during the year.
-Although the dependency and recipiency rates have been increasing since 2000, they remain lower than the rates for the period prior to the welfare reform legislation of 1996 as shown in Figure 1.
-While 13.74 million individuals were dependent in 1996, 11.15 million were dependent in 2005 — representing a decline of 2.59 million people (results not shown).
+Welfare Dependency.
+In 2004, 3.7 percent of the population would be considered “dependent” on welfare under the above definition.
+This is about one-quarter of the percentage (15.0 percent) that lived in a family receiving at least some TANF, food stamps or SSI benefits during the year.
+Although data are not yet available to show a clear trend in dependency rates through 2005, available data suggest the rate may remain the same between 2004 and 2005.(2) However, even when considering the small increases since 2000, dependency and recipiency rates remained significantly lower than the 1996 rates, as shown in Figure 1.
+While 13.74 million individuals were dependent in 1996, only 10.75 million were dependent in 2004 — representing a decline of 3 million people.

 Source: Unpublished tabulations from the Current Population Survey, Annual Social and Economic Supplement,

 Welfare Caseloads.
 Trends in dependency rates are similar to the more well-known changes in TANF and food stamps caseloads.
 In the years immediately following 1996, SSI receipt fell slightly, while receipt for TANF and food stamps decreased significantly.
 The percentage of individuals receiving AFDC/TANF cash assistance fell from 4.5 percent to 1.7 percent between 1996 and 2005, as shown in Figure 2.
 Food stamp recipiency rates fell from 9.5 percent in 1996 to 6.1 percent in 2000 and 2001.
 Since then, the food stamp recipiency rate has increased to 8.6 percent in 2005.
 This increase in food stamp recipiency may explain the modest increase in overall dependency since 2000.

 Source: Department of Health and Human Services, Administration for Children and Families,